 - Credit this material:

-George Washington Collection; Manuscripts Division, Department of Special Collections, Princeton University Library
+Princeton University Library Collection of George Washington Materials; Manuscripts Division, Department of Special Collections, Princeton University Library

 - Permanent URL: